mishakessler/unix-environment/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-**STEP 2.** If prompted, enter your Admin password.
-(This is the password you use when booting your computer and logging into your user account.)
+**STEP 2.** You should be prompted with `==> Checking for 'sudo' access (which may request your password).` You'll see a new line with a blinking key icon.
+Enter your Admin password.

-> ⚠️ Warning: As you type, your cursor will not move and your typing won't be visible– simply type your full password and hit enter.
+> ⚠️ As you type, your cursor will not move and your typing won't be visible– simply type your full password and hit enter.

-**STEP 3.** Once finished, review the response you received.
+**STEP 3.** Next, you should be prompted with `==> This script will install: ...` and `==> The following new directories will be created: ...`, listing a series of file-folder paths, followed by `Press RETURN to continue or any other key to abort`.
+Press RETURN.

-> ⚠️ Warning: While Homebrew is still installing, you won't be able to see your bash command line prompt.
+> ⚠️ While Homebrew is still installing, you won't be able to use your bash command line prompt.
+You should see multiple processes running.

-If Homebrew was successfully installed, you will see a large message that begins with `==> Installation successful!`.
+If successfully installed, you will see a large message that begins with `==> Installation successful!`.

 </details>